lastbit-io/lastbit-app/README.md

-# A hybrid Bitcoin and Lightning Network Wallet + Interface to the Lastbit Go device
+# Mobile Bitcoin and Lightning Network Interface to the Lastbit Go device

 This application was tested with a group of beta users on testnet only and connects to a c-lightning backend with an account management server running on top of c-lightning.